The magic of Oil Pulling as part of your oral hygiene protocol

 But, what exactly is oil pulling?

 The concept is really simple.
-You swish a couple teaspoons of a vegetable based oil in your mouth for about 20 minutes.
+You swish a couple of teaspoons of oil in your mouth for about 20 minutes.
 You then spit it out and rinse thoroughly.
 Traditionally, back in India, oil pullers used virgin sesame oil.
 I use raw coconut oil because it has antimicrobial, anti-inflammatory, and enzymatic properties.
 Plus, the smell of sesame oil first thing in the morning just doesn’t do it for me.

 Of course, oil pulling is not all I do.